COOKFOX Architects LLP

 When COOKFOX outgrew a previous location in Cooper Square, we saw our next office space as an opportunity to reflect our culture and convey a vision for the future.
 Guided by a passion for design excellence and a deep commitment to sustainability, we wanted to create the best possible work environment—one that would inspire our designers to produce their best work.
 Accomplishing this would mean preserving the studio-based spirit of the firm while challenging ourselves to “walk the walk” of green design that we advocate to all our clients.

-Today, our LEED-CI Platinum certified office space at 641 Avenue of the Americas is a light-filled studio and showcase for sustainable design.
-Located in the penthouse of a former department store in the Ladies’ Mile Historic District, the space features an open floor plan, 14-foot ceilings, and original details from its circa-1902 dining room.
-Daylight fills the interior from several directions, with a sweeping curve of nine-foot windows offering wide-angle views of the Manhattan skyline and Empire State Building.
+Our LEED-CI Platinum certified office space at 641 Avenue of the Americas, COOKFOX’s home from 2006 to early 2017, was a light-filled showcase for sustainable design.
+Located in the penthouse of a former department store in the Ladies’ Mile Historic District, the space featured an open floor plan, 14-foot ceilings and original details from its circa-1902 dining room.
+Daylight filled the interior from several directions, with a sweeping curve of nine-foot windows offering wide-angle views of the Manhattan skyline and Empire State Building.

-A defining feature of the new office – and a strong biophilic element – is a 3,600 square foot roof.
-This restorative green plane, visible from nearly every workplace, is planted with drought-tolerant, low-maintenance sedum species.
-The green roof reduces stormwater runoff, decreases the building’s cooling load, and fights the heat island effect that burdens the city’s energy infrastructure.
-The roof also features four raised planting beds, integrating a “Three Sisters” garden of beans, corn, and squash as well as an apiary with over 50,000 Italian bees.
+A defining feature of the office—and a strong biophilic element—was a 3,600 square foot roof.
+This restorative green plane was visible from nearly every workplace and planted with drought-tolerant, low-maintenance sedum species.
+The green roof reduced stormwater runoff, decreased the building’s cooling load and fought the heat island effect that burdens the city’s energy infrastructure.
+The roof also featured four raised planting beds, integrating a “Three Sisters” garden of beans, corn and squash, as well as an apiary with over 50,000 Italian bees.

-The first LEED Platinum certified project in New York, our office incorporates integrative design to produce a healthy, productive work environment.
-A daylight-based lighting scheme uses zone controls and daylight-dimming fixtures to save energy while highlighting the ornate detail of the original columns and coffered ceiling.
-An upgraded HVAC system, operable windows and low-VOC materials together provide natural ventilation and protect indoor air quality year-round.
-Advanced water-saving features, including waterless urinals, dual-flush toilets, and sensor-activated lavatory faucets, reduce water consumption by over 40%.
+The first LEED Platinum certified project in New York, the office incorporated integrative design to produce a healthy, productive work environment.
+A daylight-based lighting scheme used zone controls and daylight-dimming fixtures to save energy while highlighting the ornate detail of the original columns and coffered ceiling.
+An upgraded HVAC system, operable windows and low-VOC materials together provided natural ventilation and protected indoor air quality year-round.
+Advanced water-saving features, including waterless urinals, dual-flush toilets and sensor-activated lavatory faucets, reduced water consumption by over 40%.

-The interior design palette was selected for everyday durability with priority given to natural materials—these selections act as a “learning lab” for a range of local, eco-friendly materials.
-The office has been used to advocate for the long-term sustainability goals of PlaNYC by promoting the benefits of green roofs in New York and served as the backdrop for the former Mayor Bloomberg's re-election campaign.
-COOKFOX also facilitates regular tours of the office and hosts a monthly environmental lecture series featuring distinguished scientists, authors, and filmmakers from around the world.
+The interior design palette was selected for everyday durability with priority given to natural materials—these selections acted as a “learning lab” for a range of local, eco-friendly materials.
+The office was used to advocate for the long-term sustainability goals of PlaNYC by promoting the benefits of green roofs in New York and served as the backdrop for the former Mayor Bloomberg's re-election campaign.
+COOKFOX also facilitated regular studio tours and hosted a monthly environmental lecture series featuring distinguished scientists, authors, and filmmakers from around the world.

-In a district where the “commercial palaces” of past generations mingle with the creative industries of today, this office space represents a new kind of professional workplace for a sustainable, urban future.
+In a district where the “commercial palaces” of past generations mingle with the creative industries of today, the office space represented a new kind of professional workplace for a sustainable, urban future.